IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-mutations-and-the-genetic-code/index.md

-# Types of Mutation:
+# Mutations:

-Mutation: any permanent change in DNA base sequence, structure or length.
+A mutation is any permanent change in DNA base sequence, structure or length.

 Mutations can be spontaneous (i.e. randomly occurring likely due a mistake made during cell division) or induced (i.e. occurring because another factor broke the DNA, or cause the DNA repair mechanisms to malfunction).
 A factor which can induce mutations is called a mutagen.